menggf/tsd/README.md

     4. "-i" option is necessay for TSD?
      "-i" option is an optioinal setting, to specifiy the targeted sequences.
 TSD is designed for targeted sequence discovery which allow identifying the genomic structure of targeted sequence.
-Therefore, "-i" is highed recommended for TSD and it has many benefits: (1) reduced the analysis time comsumption; (2) less-redundent output.
+Therefore, "-i" is highly recommended for TSD and it has many benefits: (1) reduced the analysis time comsumption; (2) less-redundent output.
 (3) good visualization to the output results.

+    5.How to mask the homologous regions？
+     The targeted sequences should firstly be checked using blast.
+For low repeat regions, e.g. SINEs, Repeatmasker can help to mask such regions.
+If transgene vector carries homogous sequeces, the bases of homogous regions can be replaced with "N" based on their blast results.

-    5. Who to contact for any problem?
+    6. Who to contact for any problem?
      A: Send email to Guofeng Meng(menggf@gmail.com)